Noordgesig: History

-Building black housing became a priority for the JCC, the Transvaal provincial government, and the Union government particularly near the end of the 1930s up to the end of the 1940s.
-The war would however curtail housing construction.
-The substantially increased rates of urban migration into the cities particularly those on the Witwatersrand preceding and during World War II, caused by the increased manufacturing industries and employment opportunities, culminated in a shortage of accommodation for new arrivals.
+Building black housing became a priority for the JCC, the Transvaal provincial government, and the Union government, especially from the late 1930s through the end of the 1940s.
+However, the war hindered housing construction efforts.
+The significant increase in urban migration into cities, particularly those on the Witwatersrand, due to the growth in manufacturing industries and job opportunities before and during World War II, led to a shortage of accommodation for new arrivals.
 Squatter camps became common during the early to mid-1940s and spread rapidly throughout what today is Orlando West and Moroka townships in Soweto.
 By the end of the 1940s the National Party (NP) government was faced with the challenge, greater than before, of trying to house these people.
 Motivated by the Group Areas Act of 1950, large numbers of people were displaced and forcibly removed from urban areas resulting in an unprecedented growth in new townships allocated in Soweto by the state.

 The coloured population is small compared to the black population of South Africa and one reason why fewer studies on coloured housing in the urban history of Johannesburg exist.
 Contextualizing a historically coloured township requires an analysis of this identity.
 Noordgesig, can be understood as a locality made up of people, present and in the past, who in the majority are considered coloured, whether self-ascribed, or imposed, by virtue of their race, identity, class and complex relationship to ‘black’ Soweto.